smallDazza/T1A3_Terminal_Application/README.md

 Manually tested Feature 3 -Distance in kms:

-Entered the longitude / latitude details for 2 postcodes, from 'australian_postcodes.csv'Compared, into this haversine calculator website: [Online Haversine - Distance](https://www.vcalc.com/wiki/vcalc/haversine-distance)
+Entered the longitude / latitude details for 2 postcodes (from 'australian_postcodes.csv') into this haversine calculator website: [Online Haversine - Distance](https://www.vcalc.com/wiki/vcalc/haversine-distance)

 Then compared to the number 2 option from main menu: